Yale Reinforces Safety Commitment To Customers Across The Region With One-Stop Smart Shop And Refreshed App

-(MENAFN- Media OutReach Newswire) Testament to Yale's innovative approach to customer safety, customers can have complete peace of mind about their home's safety – even away from home KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 4 March 2024 - Yale is reinforcing its commitment to protecting its customers and their loved ones, their homes, and belongings this 2024 with the reach of its Smart Shop stores across the region, innovative products and refreshed Yale Home app.
+(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 4 March 2024 - Yale is reinforcing its commitment to protecting its customers and their loved ones, their homes, and belongings this 2024 with the reach of its Smart Shop stores across the region, innovative products and refreshed Yale Home app.

 True to its 'Trusted every day' tagline, Yale has a solid track record of 184 years of experience in providing utmost security to all, and is also moving forward in providing greater, more seamless access to its repertoire of products via its Smart Shop stores.